 Vyew – Vyew is a relatively new collaboration platform that can be used for webinars, online conferences, and real-time learning and instruction.
 No installation is required and all activity can be tracked and logged.

-Guest post from education writer Karen Schweitzer.
+This was originally a guest post from education writer Karen Schweitzer, though it has been modified some over time.
 Karen is the About.com Guide to Business School.
 She also writes about online courses for OnlineCourses.org.

 posted on August 12, 2009